- 1What Is a Dental Plaque?

 Plaque formation happens in a shorter period when there is less saliva production (dry mouth) or ropey saliva production.

-During sleep, the bacterial level in our mouth is more than when awake as the mouth is at rest and not functioning while we sleep.
+During sleep, the bacterial level in the mouth is higher than when awake, as the mouth is at rest and not functioning during sleep.
 Therefore, plaque formation during sleep is inevitable.

 Generally, plaque can form in any mouth.
 But, certain conditions favor higher incidence rates, such as;